Complexity lab / SAT diagonalization

 Compress a witness space, then watch the diagonal formula avoid it.

-This finite model demonstrates the mechanism behind the uploaded papers: a small candidate list is selected, the formula adds one exclusion clause per candidate, and the remaining Boolean cube is inspected for witnesses.
+This finite model atlasnstrates the mechanism behind the uploaded papers: a small candidate list is selected, the formula adds one exclusion clause per candidate, and the remaining Boolean cube is inspected for witnesses.
 It visualizes the diagonal exclusion step; the full preprint additionally requires the fixed-point, constructivity, and barrier arguments.

 Mode toy verifier Shows the construction logic; it is not a substitute for the full proof.